 Experienced Guidance In Relocation And Custody Matters

 Once a child custody order has been established, it is up to both parents to follow the terms of that order.
 It is a violation of the order for one parent to decide to just move away with the child.
-Indeed, any child who is a resident of the state cannot be relocated without court approval or the approval of the non-relocating parent.
+If relocation is necessary for a variety of reasons, the move must be approved by the court.
+There is a relocation process that must be followed, and we can help you understand that process.

-At Junker Shotto LLC, we have decades of combined experience handling relocation, child custody and other family law matters for our clients.
+At the Kingston office of Junker Shotto LLC, we have decades of combined experience handling relocation, child custody and other family law matters for our clients.
 Whether you are seeking the relocation or opposing it, we take the time to explain your rights and all the potential outcomes of the case.

 The 10 Factors Considered